savi-1311/savi-1311/README.md

 <br>
 <br>

 I'm [Shambhavi Shandilya](https://www.linkedin.com/in/savi1311), a sophomore pursuing IPG-M.Tech degree at IIIT Gwalior.
 My interest lies in Problem Solving which I utilize to build web applications.
 Though I'm a Full-Stack Developer, I spend most of my time building the Backend.
 (Yes!
 I love that black terminal window more than the divs of the website).
-Currently, I am a Cloud Solutions Engineering Intern @[Pingsafe](https://pingsafe.ai/).

 <hr>